African Renaissance Monument

 The real draw of the trip is afterwards, as one crowds into the elevator to go up to the statue's viewing platform.
 This elevator is exceedingly small, smaller than a flea, just enough to fit 4 people.
 Crowded into it for space, the elevator rapidly ascends upwards, until it arrives at the top, and one is jettisoned forth into the crown of the statue.
 The crown is, despite also being of relatively small size, an impressive piece of work.
 A circle it has windows all around to gaze over Dakar and the sea, and some of these windows are opened, providing some need to make sure not to drop your phone when taking photos... an emergency exit exists which can open up onto stairs leading below, but most of your interest will be directed instead in looking over Dakar.

 The view from the top is magnificent.
 There is the child and the woman which one can see directly from the crown, but more important is Dakar, which spreads out to the horizon.
 The airport is to the east, while Dakar itself stretches to the south, the furthest reaches lost in either clouds, or if one wants to be less charitable, smog.
 The ocean stretches out to the horizon, blue and crashing onto the rocks.
-Its a superb view from some 150 meters up.
+Its a superb view from some 150 meters up, looking over this metropolis which finds itself perched on the furthest Western edge of Africa, the monument gesturing like some great god across the seas to the New World, a link among the continents of the world.

-Following this is the museum.
+Following this is the museum, as one descends back into the monument.
 This has two distinct sections; the first is portraits, with Barack Obama and Martin Luther King, and the four presidents of Senegal, as well as a drawing of religious import, and the second part is a variety of statues of traditional African commoners or people of regular status at least.
 There is also a meeting room which had seen the meeting of various African presidents after the construction of the monument.
 After exiting this it is back to the lobby, and then out.
 Your trip to the tallest statue in Africa is over.

 There is a selection of prices listed from Au Senegal, which are shown below.
 If I remember the non-resident adult tariff was actually 5,000 CFA, but regardless if I am correct or not, the price to enter, while mildly expensive, is not excessive.